 Day 1 Arrival in Glenbeigh

 From your point of arrival, use the public transport information we provide to make the journey to Killarney.
-From Killarney, the last bus to Glenbeigh departs at 15:00.
-There is no bus on Sundays.
+From Killarney, you can take another bus* on to Glenbeigh.Please remember that the last bus leaves Killarney at 15.00.
+There are no bus connections between Killarney and Glenbeigh on Sundays.

 Day 2 Glencar to Glenbeigh13/18 Km 4-7 Hrs 340/410 Metres